Swanfield/chambermanual/pages/theme/theme_using_git.md

 github: [metadata]
 ```

-I do not know yet if this has any unitended consequences elsewhere.
+I do not know yet if this has any unintended consequences elsewhere.